New in Roskilde

-You need to register with Citizen Service or International Citizen Service in order to obtain a CPR number that ensures you free healthcare services in Denmark.
+You need to register in person with Citizen Service or International Citizen Service in order to obtain a CPR number that ensures you free healthcare services in Denmark.

 When registering with Citizen Service or International Citizen Service, you must also choose a general practitioner.
 After approximately 14 days, you will receive your health insurance card that contains your CPR number and your general practitioner’s contact information.

 When you work in Denmark, you must pay tax on your income to the Danish state.
 These taxes pay for the Danish welfare system, including child care, education, elderly care, and access to doctors and hospitals.
 The Danish tax authority is called SKAT and means tax in Danish.